juanvallejo/JSON-server/README.md

 UAS JSON Server
 ======================================================

 JSON Server for UAS competition.
-Makes calls to the SUAS server API'
+Makes calls to the SUAS server API

 Requires the Node.js framework to run, along with the Node.js dependencies listed.